jamesfillerup/employee-tracker/README.md

 ## Description

-The purpose of this project is so that the user can input notes and save notes.
+The purpose of this project to create an employee tracker that the user can go inside and update and add items into the tracker.

 ![](img.png)